truenas/middleware/docs/userguide/freenas_reboot.rst

 .. image:: images/reboot.png

 If a scrub or resilver is in progress when a reboot is requested, an additional warning will ask you to make sure that you wish to proceed.
-In this case, it is recommended to "Cancel" the reboot request and to periodically run :command:`zpool status` from Shell until it is verified that the scrub or resilver process is complete.
+In this case, it is recommended to "Cancel" the reboot request and to periodically run :command:`zpool status` from the command line until it is verified that the scrub or resilver process is complete.
 Once complete, the reboot request can be re-issued.

 Click the "Cancel" button if you wish to cancel the reboot request.
 Otherwise, click the "Reboot" button to reboot the system.
 Rebooting the system will